Louis Alexandre Andrault de Langeron: French Revolutionary Wars

 A Royalist, Langeron left France at the beginning of the French Revolution and entered Russian service in 1790 as a colonel in the Siberian Grenadier Regiment.
 He distinguished himself in battle against Sweden and then in the Russo-Turkish War (1787–1792).
 Accompanied by the duc de Fronsac and Prince Charles de Ligne, the son of the famous Austrian diplomat Charles-Joseph, Prince de Ligne, he was present at Alexander Suvorov's capture of Izmail, where he was wounded.
 He was given leave of absence in order to serve in an émigré army against revolutionary France, and after his return to Russia was sent to the Austrian army in the Netherlands as an observer.

+Langeron served on the staff of Prince Frederick, Duke of York and Albany.
+At the Battle of Caesar's Camp on 7–8 August 1793, the Duke of York's 25,000-man column was sent on a long sweep in order to envelop the French army.
+The French commander, Charles Edward Jennings de Kilmaine spotted the danger and shifted his army out of the way.
+Leading his cavalry in pursuit on the second day, York arrived at Marquion which the French had set on fire.
+Accompanied only by his orderly and Langeron, York galloped through the burning village and saw a line of horsemen drawn up on the other side.
+Thinking they were his own cavalry, York trotted forward, remarking, "Here are my Hanoverians."
+Recognizing that they were French, Langeron caught the bridle of York's horse and led him back to safety.

 He was promoted to brigade command in 1796 and became a major general in 1797 and lieutenant general in 1798.